-The National Securities Markets Improvement Act of 1996 ("NSMIA") made substantial changes to state regulation of securities offerings, including a preemption of states' authority to register most securities offerings.
+The National Securities Markets Improvement Act of 1996 ("NSMIA") and the Jumpstart our Business Startups (“JOBS”) Act made substantial changes to state regulation of securities offerings, including a preemption of states' authority to register most securities offerings.
 With respect to four classes of "covered securities," concurrent registration at the state level is no longer required.
 States are also precluded from imposing any conditions on the use of any offering document prepared by or on behalf of the issuer of the covered securities.

 Chapter 114 of the Board Rules was created to specifically address treatment of various kinds of federal covered securities, and to set forth fee and notice filing requirements, as well as registration requirements for issuers who refuse to comply.